microsoft/FeatureManagement-Dotnet/examples/EvaluationDataToApplicationInsights/README.md

 ## Connecting to Application Insights

 To flow these events to Application Insights, [setup a new Application Insights resource in Azure](https://learn.microsoft.com/en-us/azure/azure-monitor/app/create-workspace-resource).
 Once setup, from `Overview` copy the `Connection String` and place it in `appsettings.json` at ApplicationInsights > ConnectionString.
 After restarting the app, events should now flow to Application Insights.
+This [document](https://learn.microsoft.com/en-us/azure/azure-monitor/app/asp-net-core?tabs=netcorenew%2Cnetcore6#enable-application-insights-server-side-telemetry-no-visual-studio) provides more details on connecting a .NET application to Application Insights.

 ## About the App
 This app uses [Application Insights for ASP.NET Core](https://learn.microsoft.com/en-us/azure/azure-monitor/app/asp-net-core?tabs=netcorenew%2Cnetcore6).
 This means there is an App Insights SDK in the C# code and a separate App Insights SDK the Javascript.
 Lets cover what they're doing: